 After realizing there wasn’t breakfast available to him, Brady began “bothering a lot of people on their phones,” he said.
 He never got through to anyone, but eventually someone brought him lunch.

 All told, Brady went roughly 24 hours without eating.

 On Feb.
-7, when UMass raised the campus risk level to its highest mark, the SGA surveyed students on their opinions of the University’s coronavirus response.
+7, when UMass raised the campus risk level to its highest possible mark, the SGA surveyed students on their opinions of the University’s coronavirus response.

-The surveys gave insight into dorm life, including a testimony from a student in the dorms whose bathroom went four days without soap being refilled, McKenna said.
+The surveys gave insight into dorm life, including a testimony from a student whose bathroom went four days without soap being refilled, McKenna said.
 Responses also confirmed that many students who tested positive for coronavirus, along with their close contacts, remained in the dorms long after receiving calls from contact tracing.